swap357/blog/content/post/understanding-rented-vms.md

 #### Observations:

-Package L#0 and Package L#1, contains a single core (Core L#0 and Core L#1) with one processing unit (PU) each, implying this is a system with two physical CPU cores in total.
-This aligns with the common configuration of lightweight virtualized environments or entry-level servers, where resources are often minimized to fit specific use cases or workloads that do not require high parallel processing capabilities.
+Two packages, each with one core and one PU.
+Total of two physical CPU cores.

-The presence of NUMA (Non-Uniform Memory Access) nodes indicates that the system can optimize memory access patterns based on the proximity of memory to the cores, reducing latency and increasing performance for memory-intensive tasks.
-The NUMA node L#0 P#0 is associated with a block of memory, likely representing the total accessible RAM for that node.
+NUMA nodes present.
+Means memory access is optimized based on which core is closest.
+Can help with memory-heavy tasks.
+NUMA node L#0 P#0 likely shows all the RAM this node can use.

 #### Conclusion
-But why should we care about all of this?
-Well, understanding our VM's environment helps us know what we paid for.
-No more blindly assigning tasks or resources.
-We see what's available, plan accordingly, and execute efficiently, optimize for what we have.
+Why bother with this stuff? to know what you're paying for.
+We see what's available, plan accordingly, execute efficiently, and optimize for what we have.
 ---

 ### Cheat Sheet